Seaton Valley

 It takes its name from the stream Seaton Burn, a small river which flows through the area.

 It was preceded by the Seaton Valley Urban District which existed until 1974, but has different boundaries; the urban district contained Cramlington, but did not contain Seaton Sluice which was then part of Borough of Whitley Bay.

+Parish Council

 The community council consists of nine elected members: